Their coronavirus vaccine candidate has made them billionaires. This modest German Turkish couple doesn’t own a car.

 Sahin was born in the Mediterranean city of Iskenderun and moved to Germany when he was 4.
 His father was a “Gastarbeiter,” or guest worker, at a Ford factory in Cologne.

 Tureci’s family moved to Germany from Turkey before she was born, after her father finished medical school.
-“He schlepped me everywhere when I was young,” she said.
-“To the hospital and to see patients and such.”
+“He schlepped me everywhere when I was young,” she said, “to the hospital and to see patients and such.”

 In her studies, Tureci was surprised by the gap between advances in medical technology and what was available to doctors and patients.
 She and Sahin decided the best way to close that gap was to launch their own company.